eberhab/m20/emulation_with_mame.md

 On linux:

-    $ mame m20 -rompath . -flop1 pcos30e.imd -flop2 copy_pcos102.img
+    $ mame m20 -rompath . -flop1 pcos30e.imd -flop2 copy_of_pcos102.img

-On PCOS, copy flop2 (1:) over flop1 (0:):
+On PCOS, format flop2 (1:) and copy flop1 (0:) over flop2:

     # system
+    0> vf 1:
-    0> vc 1: 0:
+    0> vc 0: 1:

-It is also possible to create a completely new image from the MAME in-game menu.
-However at the time of this writing, this seems only still be possible for _*.mfi_ images.
+Instead of loading an existing image into flop2, it is also possible to create a completely new image from the MAME in-game menu.
+However at the time of this writing, it seems to only still be possible to create new _*.mfi_ images.

 ### Reading and writing BASIC files from images